gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 https://static.googleusercontent.com/media/landing.google.com/en//sre/static/pdf/SRS.pdf

 * **Security Engineering** By Ross Anderson - A guide to building dependable distributed systems. (and Ross Anderson is brilliant //OP editorial) https://www.cl.cam.ac.uk/~rja14/book.html

+* **The Cyber Skill Gap** By Vagner Nunes - The Cyber Skill Gap: How To Become A Highly Paid And Sought After Information Security Specialist!
+(Use COUPON CODE: W4VSPTW8G7 to make it free)